Manage certificates

 On the left-hand pane, select Certificates.
 In the window that appears, you see:

-- Managed by NGINX One Console
+Managed | Managed by and stored in the NGINX One Console |

-- If you choose to convert an unmanaged certificate to managed, you may need to upload the certificate and the key during the conversion.
+Unmanaged | Detected by, and not managed by NGINX One Console.
+To convert to managed, you may need to upload the certificate and key during the process. |

 You can Add Filter to filter certificates by: